What is a motion to quash, and how is it relevant in my copyright infringement lawsuit?

 The purpose of a “copyright troll” / bittorrent-based copyright infringement lawsuit is to extract as many multi-thousand dollar settlements as possible in return for the $400 filing fee their client paid to file the lawsuit.
 Most of these attorneys work on a commission basis, so the time they spent “fighting” the case is court is wasted time.

-Thus, any defendant who files the motion to quash ends up with a vindictive attorney who is looking to recoup that time lost in dollars and commissions.
-This translates into an overly hostile or vindictive attorney who increases the settlement price to “nail” that defendant who filed the motion to quash.
+Thus, any defendant who files the opposition with the court ends up with a potentially vindictive attorney who is looking to recoup that time lost in dollars and commissions (which as a copyright troll, he is probably not paid for).
+This translates into an overly hostile or vindictive attorney who increases the settlement price to “nail” that defendant who wasted his time.

 Instead of a motion to quash, what should the first step of defense be?

-Most attorneys who understand that motion to quash attempts are usually unsuccessful will instruct the client to forego filing the motion to quash, and to move right into defending the claims against the client.
+Most attorneys who understand that motion to quash attempts are usually unsuccessful will instruct the client to forego filing it, and to move right into defending the claims against the client.

 Really, this is the bulk of where the bittorrent-based copyright infringement lawsuits spend their time.